SALE | 30% OFF | FREE SHIPPING Shop Now

 • Blood test.
 As one of the most common methods, particularly for at-home food sensitivity testing, a blood test measures the number of specific antibodies in your bloodstream, known as immunoglobulin G (IgG) antibodies, which can assess your immune system’s intolerance or sensitivity response to soy.

-When visiting a medical professional for allergy testing, your GP or allergists will likely ask you several questions about the history of symptoms.
+When visiting a medical professional for allergy testing, your GP or allergists will likely ask you several questions about the history of your symptoms.
 If possible, be prepared to answer questions about certain foods you’ve eaten and how much, how long it took for symptoms to develop, what those symptoms were, and how long the symptoms lasted.

 Here is a list of the most common soy-based foods to avoid: